yesmeck/mini-store/README.md

 ## Motivation

-When you want share a component's state to another one, a commom pattern in React world is [lifting state up](https://reactjs.org/docs/lifting-state-up.html#lifting-state-up).
+When you want to share a component's state to another one, a commom pattern in React world is [lifting state up](https://reactjs.org/docs/lifting-state-up.html#lifting-state-up).
 But one problem of this pattern is performance, assume we have a component in following hierarchy:

 ```javascript
 <Parent>